weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

-7.8 Theorem The sequence of functions {f,}, defined on E, converges uniformly on E if and only if for every c > 0 there exists an integer N such that m > N, n> N, x € E implies
+7.8 Theorem The sequence of functions {f,}, defined on E, converges uniformly on E if and only if for every c > 0 there exists an integer N such that m > N, n> N, x  \in  E implies

 (13) [x)= fulX) | < &.

 Proof Suppose {f,} converges uniformly on E, and let f be the limit function.
-Then there is an integer N such that n > N, x € E implies
+Then there is an integer N such that n > N, x  \in  E implies

 0 =f] <3»
 so that